syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 # Column Types

-[SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid.html) contains two types of column each with its own functionalities.
+SfDataGrid contains two types of column each with its own functionalities.
 You can use any column based on your requirements.

-The below table describes you the types of column and its purpose of usage in `SfDataGrid`.
+The below table describes you the types of column and its purpose of usage in SfDataGrid.

 <table>
 <tr>